egekurt123/yeast_gene_interactions/README.md

 ## Project Report

-The project report is a joint report with my other project: **Predicting Cancer Genes in Homo Sapiens Using Gene Embeddings**, available at: https://github.com/egekurt123/RNA-gene-disease-predictions
+The project report is a joint report with my other project: **Predicting Disease Genes in Homo Sapiens Using Gene Embeddings**, available at: https://github.com/egekurt123/RNA-gene-disease-predictions

 ---